 How Long Does It Take to Grow a Beard?

-Every guy has wondered how much time do beards need to grow?
+Every guy has wondered how long does it take to grow a beard?
 Facial hair grows between ¼ to ½ an inch per month.
 However, this is just an average.

 Beard growth rates depend on several factors, such as genetics.
 I include more details on this below.